LLNL/axom/src/axom/mir/docs/sphinx/index.rst

 .. ## SPDX-License-Identifier: (BSD-3-Clause)

 =======================
-Mir User Documentation
+MIR User Documentation
 =======================

-Axom's Material Interface Reconstruction (MIR) component provides algorithms for reconstructing the interface surfaces between different materials in multimaterial meshes.
+Axom's Material Interface Reconstruction (MIR) component provides algorithms for reconstructing the interfaces between different materials in multimaterial meshes to go from a topology that contains mixed materials to a reconstructed one that contains zones with only one material.
 The algorithms take Blueprint meshes containing a coordset, topology, and matset as input and they output a new Blueprint node with a new coordset, topology, and matset that contains at most 1 material per zone.

 The MIR component also contains some useful components that can be used to develop other algorithms that process Blueprint meshes.